bnasslahsen/hello-autonomousdb/README.md

 Let’s also look at the microservice source file OrderResource.java.

 ### Deploying the

-Secrets PropertySource
-Kubernetes has the notion of Secrets for storing sensitive data such as passwords, OAuth tokens, and so on.
-This project provides integration with Secrets to make secrets accessible by Spring Boot applications.
-You can explicitly enable or disable This feature by setting the spring.cloud.kubernetes.secrets.enabled property.

-### Deploying the

 The Auth Token must first be manually created and stored in OCI Secret in Vault.
 It will subsequently be used to create a Kubernetes secret, which can then be used as an imagePullSecrets in a deployment.